 Keep the good parts

-As much as it is important to raise your voice for things that didn’t work out, it is crucial to mention the things that worked well.
-A reorg may change a lot of things and if there are not enough positive feedback, the steering community may actually take away the good stuff.
+As much as it is important to raise awareness to things that didn’t work out, it is crucial to mention the things that are working well.
+A reorg may change a lot of things and if there are not enough positive feedback, people driving it may actually take away the good stuff too.
 So think about the things that you like and make sure relevant people know about it.

 Microsoft, under Satya Nadella changed focus to a cloud-first approach.
-Its Edge browser (despite suffering from lack of trust from the web development community) is a much better browser than their IE and in some ways better than the market leading Chrome.
-(BTW, his last book is all about dealing with change at the organization level).
+Its Edge browser (despite suffering from lack of popularity from the web development community) is objectively better than their IE in many ways.
+Some argue that it is even better than Chrome in some ways.

-Nokia got over its hatred and came back with Android (I’ll sure buy one).
+Nokia got over its hatred and came back with Android.

 And WebOS?
 Didn’t make it to the PDA market but found a few million users who buy LG TVs.

 But some companies don’t make it.
 Intel lost the mobile revolution.
 SAAB and Motorola got drained from their patents only to find new owners.
 Yahoo?
-Well, somebody got a golden parachute package (anecdotally).
+Well, somebody got a golden parachute package.

 We’re living at amazing times.
-The marketplace has never been so dynamic.
-New players come and old players go.
-In order to survive in such an environment, companies have to change.
-They have to evolve.
+Many significant changes are happening for the first time.
+New players come and old ones go.
+In order to survive in such an environment, companies have to change and evolve.
 If you’re working at a company which doesn’t change with the same pace, you’re sitting in a sinking boat.

 Be the change that you wish to see in the world.

 Back to that little guy 👆.
 Will he let the war that’s out of his control eat him up?
 Or will he grow to be the father to the next generation of thriving Syrian children?
 Only time will tell… 😃 Wish him the best!